How To Recognize Arousal Addiction Symptoms

 Although porn addiction and arousal addiction are both damaging compulsive sexual behaviors, they aren’t exactly the same thing.

 Porn addiction is characterized by the obsessive watching of and increasing need for pornographic material in order to become sexually aroused.
-For men it can lead to the inability to get or maintain an erection without porn, and a need for more and more porn to produce the same reaction.
+For men it can lead to the inability to get or maintain an erection without porn, and a need for more and more porn to produce the same stimulation.

 When these arousal addiction symptoms and behaviors go unchecked they can lead to unsafe and irresponsible sexual experiences like,

-• Meaningless sex with strangers or acquaintances
+• Meaningless sex with acquaintances or strangers

 • Visiting prostitutes

-What both porn addiction and arousal addiction have in common is that they can each be disruptive and cause enormous damage to a person's life and relationships.
+What both porn addiction and arousal addiction have in common is that they can each be very disruptive and cause enormous damage to a person's life and relationships.

 How Do I Know If I Have An Arousal Addiction?

-So, how do you know if your symptoms rise to the level of arousal addiction?
-Ask yourself the following questions:
+So, how do you know if your behaviors rise to the level of arousal addiction?

 • Do you find yourself preoccupied by sexual fantasies and unable to keep focus due to intrusive sexual thoughts?